dentsucreativeuk/dev-standards/Admin/Git.md

 ## Target branches
 In any project under these guidelines, the following branches will always exist:

- - `master`
+ - `main`
  - `development`
  - `staging`
  - `production`

-With the exception of `master`, these are referred to as the **target** branches.
+With the exception of `main`, these are referred to as the **target** branches.
 This means they will never be deleted, and are used when deploying work.
 Commits **must never** be made directly to the target branches.

 The target branches **must** only contain commits that have been merged in from _work_ or _hotfix_ branches.
-The `master` branch **must** only be merged into once work or hotfix branches have been fully merged into the other three, and the work is considered complete.
+The `main` branch **must** only be merged into once work or hotfix branches have been fully merged into the other three, and the work is considered complete.

-Except for in special circumstances such as rebasing or tidying up branch issues, `master` is also the only branch which should be used as a root for new branches (see [FAQ](#FAQ)).
+Except for in special circumstances such as rebasing or tidying up branch issues, `main` is also the only branch which should be used as a root for new branches (see [FAQ](#FAQ)).

 ## Work and hotfix branches
 These are the branches in which commits should be made.